JudeQuintana/terraform-modules/networking/generate_routes_to_other_vpcs/docs/compiler-semantic-toolchain.md

 ## Blast Radius

+Impact analysis.
 Operational impact of a policy change.
 Given the previous reachability (same input as policy diff), computes which VPCs are affected and how many routes will be added or removed.

 ```json
 {